It's not too late!

 Receiving your items shipped on-time isn’t a guarantee, though.
 So be careful.
 It depends on where you’re having the items shipped to.
-For instance, OppLoans is headquartered in Chicago, where there are already two local distribution centers (and plans for a third).
+For instance in Chicago, there are already two local distribution centers (and plans for a third).
 For us, getting our packages on time is pretty easy.
 But if you’re located somewhere that isn’t near a distribution center, like in Jackson, MS, it’s going to take your stuff a little longer to get there.

 For folks who don’t have Amazon Prime, here’s a little trick you can use: sign-up for a free, 30-day trial.
 You can take advantage of the free-shipping benefits and then cancel your subscription before the trial period is up.

 This option is available through most major retailers, and it’s a great way to make your shopping more efficient.
 Just select the “pick up in-store” option on their website and then follow the instructions.
 Usually, they’ll have you go to their Guest/Customer Services area where you’ll be able to pick up your item.

 Don’t expect that you’ll be able to “pick-up” any item in-store, though.
 In many instances, a retailer will not have that option available for certain items.
 And sometimes, your local store might simply not have the item you want in stock.
 (This is one of the downsides of waiting until the last minute.)